MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/isolate-and-troubleshoot-common-issues/troubleshoot-model-driven-app-lookup-issues.md

 If the Lookup's search results are missing items or include unexpected items, inspect the fetchXML of the outgoing network request that the control makes.

-If the fetchXML is incorrect, then there is a problem with:
+If the fetchXML is incorrect, then there's a problem with:

   1. The Quick Find view or the view being searched is misconfigured:
       - Missing search fields.